 lac vert landscape

 Cascade du Dard is one of the easier Chamonix hikes with the start of the trail accessible from town centre.
-I did this walk a few times and no matter when you go it is a nice stroll through the forest.
+I was lucky enough to walk this trail a few times and no matter when you go it is a nice stroll through the forest.

 The 45 minute walk takes you underneath the Aiguille du Midi, over bridges and gives you glimpses of the mountains.
-Once at the top there is a refuge (open during summer) and just past this Cascade du Dard.
+Once at the top there is a refuge which is open during the summer and just past this Cascade du Dard.
 Sitting at 1233 meters, the 20 meter high waterfall lets off a refreshing breeze.
-It isn’t the best place to swim as even in summer months as the water is freezing
+It isn’t the best place to swim as even in summer months the water is freezing but is still great to look at.

 bridge view on cascade du dard walk